Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Introduction

 The situation is much richer in the case of driven-dissipative systems where the number of particles is not conserved and the steady state originates from a dynamical interplay of pumping and losses, e.g. quantum fluids of light and condensates of photons or polaritons~\cite{carusotto2013quantum,bloch2022non}.
 As a result of the driven-dissipative condition, a much wider variety of dispersion relations can be observed depending on the specific pumping configuration adopted.

-A comprehensive experimental study of the coherently pump case was reported in~\cite{Claude:PRL2022}: in agreement with the theory~\cite{Carusotto:PRL2004}, either sonic or gapped dispersions were observed depending on the specific choice of parameters, or even precursors of dynamical instabilities at finite wavevectors.
-While in this case a gapless dispersion is found only for a finely-tuned choice of parameters, a non-equilibrium generalization of the Goldstone theorem guarantees the presence of a gapless branch with $\omega(k\to 0)= 0$ in both real and imaginary parts whenever the continuous $U(1)$ symmetry associated to the condensate phase is spontaneously broken.
-This occurs in polariton or photon condensates, but also in optical parametric oscillators or in generic laser devices~\cite{bloch2022non}.
-Several theoretical works~\cite{Wouters:PRB2006,Szymanska:PRL2006,Wouters:PRA2007} have anticipated a diffusive nature of the gapless Goldstone branch of driven-dissipative condensates at low-$k$,
+In particular, whenever the continuous $U(1)$ symmetry associated to the condensate phase is spontaneously broken, a non-equilibrium generalization of the Goldstone theorem guarantees the presence of a gapless branch with $\omega(k\to 0)= 0$ in both real and imaginary parts.
+This occurs in polariton or photon condensates under an incoherent pumping, but also in optical parametric oscillators or in generic laser devices~\cite{bloch2022non}.
+For driven-dissipative condensates, several theoretical works~\cite{Wouters:PRB2006,Szymanska:PRL2006,Wouters:PRA2007} have anticipated a diffusive nature of the gapless Goldstone branch at low-$k$,